Skip to content

 5. You mistype a letter.
 The submission is rejected.
 You start over.

-6. You file paperwork that has to be kept for 3 years.
+6. You file paperwork that has to be kept for 3 years3.

 Every step is time, error risk, and legal exposure.

 This is the block that saves the most time.
 Instead of the guest arriving and you filling the form for them, you send them a unique check-in link.
-They complete it from their phone before arrival.
+They complete it from their phone before arrival, in their own language.

-• The system recognises the document type (DNI, NIE, passport) and shows only the relevant fields.
+• They pick their document type (DNI, NIE, passport) and the form shows only the fields that document requires.

-• By the time they reach the property, the data is in your dashboard, validated.
+• By the time they reach the property, the data is in your dashboard, checked against the rules SES.HOSPEDAJES applies when it receives the report.

 The form has to be built for RD 933/2021.
 A generic check-in won’t do.
-That means capturing the 18 fields required by the rule, including the second surname and support number for Spanish DNI/NIE, the relationship for minors, and payment data for the lodging communication.
+That means capturing all the fields the rule requires for the guest report, including the second surname and support number for Spanish DNI/NIE and the relationship for minors4.
 A generic form that skips these will fail at the Ministry.

 • One link per traveler: each adult fills in their own from their phone.